Forgot Your Password?

 Create Online Account Here

 New to Prescription Hope?

-Home » Blog & News » What You Need to Know About Diabetes and B12 Deficiency – A Guide
+Home » Diabetes » What You Need to Know About Diabetes and B12 Deficiency – A Guide

 Research among diabetes patients shows a prevalence of vitamin B12 deficiency among both type 1 and type 2 diabetes.
 However, vitamin B12 is essential for the human body to remain healthy.
 Therefore, in this article, we will discuss the correlation between diabetes and vitamin B12 deficiency.